 Our mind is like a computer with different levels of programming.
+Our subconscious mind and soul operate below our usual level of awareness, and this is our spiritual shadow.
 To grow as a person, we need to maintain the software.
 We need to fix any programming that causes errors.
 Come and see how to do this safely.

 The hidden mechanisms of the mind operate in the shadows, but the programming in this aspect of consciousness is robust.
 So, repairing and improving the mind’s programming is what this type of work is all about.
 It’s about exploring and fixing the negative programming.
 When we engage in practices that work at this level is can be difficult emotionally and physically.

 Spiritual Shadow Work

 If you want to grow as a person, you will need to face and overcome obstacles.
 Harmful programming comes in many forms and affects our conscious and subconscious minds.
 The programming of the cultural narrative overrides and programs even our Ego.

 The inward quest has Eureka moments of joyous bliss.
 However, to reach these experiences, we often need to overcome roadblocks.
 We need to face our fears and delete harmful programming.
 Then we can reprogram with positive self-talk, which leads to positive behaviors.

 The cultural narrative is the primary source for almost all of our harmful negative bias and prejudice programming.
 As you might suspect, this programming comes from organized religion.
 These prevalent religions use their social mass to propagate dangerous ideologies that justify the most destructive behaviors.

 The unhealthy programming of our culture makes the inward quest also a destructive process.
 It pulls down these negative barriers of belief.
 These are often blocking our psychological and spiritual growth.
 Then it rebuilds the positive life-affirming ideas that blossom.